How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Signs You're Not Training Enough

-1. Techniques aren't sticking between sessions
+1. Techniques aren't sticking - you forget movements between sessions

 Action: Add one session per week for 4-6 weeks and track if progress accelerates.